-Paddock Wood Primary Academy will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures.

-- All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and Annex A of KCSIE 2023 as appropriate.
-This can be found in the staffroom, on the website and the Paddock Wood Virtual Staffroom. - Parents/carers can obtain a copy of the Paddock Wood Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via the Paddock Wood Primary Academy website: https://paddockwoodprimaryacademy.org.uk/ - The policy forms part of our Paddock Wood Primary Academy development plan and will be reviewed annually by the Academy Board who has responsibility for oversight of safeguarding and child protection systems.

-• The Designated Safeguarding Lead and principal will ensure regular reporting on safeguarding activity and systems to the Academy Board.
-The governing body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.
+- Paddock Wood Primary Academy will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One of KCSIE 2023 as appropriate.
+This information can be found on the Academy Website and on the staff virtual site.
+Insert where this can be found e.g., staff room, intranet, website. - Parents/carers can obtain a copy of the Child Protection Policy and other related policies on request.
+Additionally, our policies can be viewed via our website: https://paddockwoodprimaryacademy.org.uk/about-us/policies/ - The policy forms part of our development plan and will be reviewed annually by the Principal/Manager which has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead (DSL) and manager will ensure the Academy Board receive regular reporting on safeguarding activity and systems.
+They will not receive details of individual children's situations or identifying features of families as part of their oversight responsibility.